mauriciojost/olympus-photosync/README.md

 This application allows to download media through WIFI from digital cameras of the series Olympus OMD E-Mx.

 Currently this application has only been tested with OMD E-M10 (because the developer owns one).
 Other similar cameras such as Olympus OMD E-M1 and E-M5 should work too.
-If someone is interested in helping me to support them better, and has such camera, please contact me.
+If you own one of these two cameras and want them to be supported, you can help me by sending me by mail the logs you get when trying to execute it.

 ## Build status